anas-didi95/anasdidi-dev/content/blog/_custom-domain-netlify-godaddy/index.md

 tags: ["dns","netlify","godaddy"]
 ---

-By default, any site deployed to Netlify will be provide with Netlify subdomain using the following template: `[site-name].netlify.app`
+By default, any site deployed to Netlify will be provided with Netlify subdomain using the following template: `[site-name].netlify.app`

 However, if we already have an external registered domain from other provider such as GoDaddy, we can configure the DNS provider to point to your domain to Netlify.

-Following guide will provide on how to configure DNS from GoDaddy to point to Netlify.
+Following entries will guide on how to configure DNS from GoDaddy to point to Netlify.

 ---